miles352/meteor-mod/README.md

   - Disconnects you if you go below a certain Y value.
 - ChestIndex
   - Automatically opens chests in range and collects a list of every item inside.
 They can then be printed to the chat in different ways.
 You can also save them to a JSON file.
-- FollowBaritonePath (WIP)
-  -	Sort of works, but I would not recommend rn.
 - GotoPosition
   - Looks at the position specified and holds w.
 - HighlightOldLava